 Cognoscenti Cycles specialises exclusively in hand built wheels for the discerning cyclist.
 Each pair of wheels are unique.
 Throughout this website you will see no "Add to Cart" buttons, and for good reason.
-When you entrust me to build your wheels we are working together on a bespoke product that reflects your specific needs and desires, imbued with my many years of experience.
-This could be an entry level set of affordable training wheels, all the way up to a set of the finest carbon fibre rims mated with titanium hubs and hand made French tubular tires costing several thousand dollars.
+When you entrust me to build your wheels we are working together on a bespoke product that reflects your specific needs and budget, imbued with my many years of experience.
 My website is designed to give you a glimpse into all the many component options that are currently available.
 After careful consideration we will design an ideal wheel set that answers your cycling needs.
 If you find yourself a little overwhelmed with choice you could look at my "wheel recipes".
 This section provides suggested wheel combinations that I would consider "tried and true".
-Carefully selected components that build up to superb wheel sets that stand the test of thousand's of worry free miles.
+Cognoscenti Cycles has partnered with over 22 different hub manufacturers and 13 different rim makers.
+Any of these carefully selected components can build up to superb wheel sets that stand the test of thousand's of worry free miles.

 Hand built wheels vs factory built ones

 Cognoscenti Cycles is the work of a single master wheel builder.
 For the past 5 years I was based in Paris France, and have recently relocated back to Toronto, Canada.
 My work has a completely artisanal approach to it and thereof is in stark contrast with how most factory wheels are now built.
 I’d like to point out why I feel there is a very strong case for choosing to have your wheels hand built by a professional.

 These days a cyclist is faced with countless options for hubs, rims, spokes and tires.
 My job is to help guide you through the selection process.
 I've been building wheels for over 40 years now and this extensive experience will ensure that you end up with the perfect set of wheels suited to your needs and not someone else's.
 This level of personalised service is something the factories simply cannot offer.